dcavilash/Tensorflow1/README.md

-Download 'images' folder and the Jupyter notebook
+Download 'images' folder and the Jupyter notebook.
  Run the Jupyter notebook